 3. Learn about Argentina’s National Hero – Admiral William Brown

 Mayo-born Admiral William Brown is worshipped in Argentina.
 This is the country he helped create with famous victories over Spanish and Brazilian fleets, usually against overwhelming odds.
 Over 1,000 streets, 400 statues, several towns and a major city bear his name in his adopted land.
 This little town in North East Mayo is the home place of Admiral William Brown.
 While you are in Foxford it is definitely worth your while to take a stroll down by the memorial which is located on the banks of the River Moy.
 It will give you a great insight into the life in which the admiral lived.

 For more information: Admiral William Brown Society

 4. Enjoy a pint of Guinness in one of Foxford’s many bars

 Overlooking the world famous river Moy, Foxford hosts an array of quaint, Irish pubs that are renowned for a great pint of Guinness.
 It has everything, whether it is live music you are after or a quality chat with knowledgeable locals about fishing in the area.
 There is a whole host of public houses that will welcome you with open arms.
 The choice is yours…

 5. Things to do in Foxford – Take a walk on the wild side

 Situated on the River Moy, the picturesque town of Foxford is nestled between the Ox and Nephin mountains.
 Foxford is the ideal location for a relaxing, stress free break away from the routines of working life.
 There are a number of loop walks in the area and they all vary in distance and difficulty.
-The Foxford Way Loop is 33km long, with the Ox Mountains on one side and the distinctive Nephin Mountain on the other; is one of Mayo’s finest walks.
+The Foxford Way Loop is 33km long and is one of Mayo’s finest walks, with the Ox Mountains on one side and the distinctive Nephin Mountain on the other.